csinva/csinva.github.io/_notes/research_ovws/ovw_comp_neuro.md

     - for non-binary vectors, scalar weight
 - data structures
 - these operations allow for encoding all normal data structures: sets, sequences, lists, databases
-  - set - can represent with a sum (since the sum is similar to all the vectors)
+  - set - can be represented with a sum (since the sum is similar to all the vectors)
     - can find a stored set using any element
     - if we don't store the sum, can probe with the sum and keep subtracting the vectors we find
   - multiset = bag (stores set with frequency counts) - can store things with order by adding them multiple times, but hard to actually retrieve frequencies